Trending topics:

 The Super Bowl is a highly elusive achievement.
 Winning it once is, for many, the highlight of their careers.
 However, doing it both as a player and a coach is a feat very rarely seen in the NFL.

-The other names are Tom Flores, Mike Ditka, Tony Dungy, and Doug Pederson.
-The only name that has more than two rings is Flores, who won one as a player and two as a HC.
-This means that if Vrabel wins, he would take pole position as he would have four Super Bowls.
+The only ones to win the Super Bowl both as a player and coach were Tom Flores, Mike Ditka, Tony Dungy, and Doug Pederson.
+Of this list, only Flores has more than two rings, having won one as a player and two as a HC.

 Has any NFL coach ever won the Super Bowl both as a player and coach on the same team?

 The answer to this question is not yet.
-However, if Vrabel coaches the Patriots to a win at Super Bowl LX, he would become the first one to accomplish this feat with the same team.
+Vrabel had the chance to become the first one in Super Bowl LX, but his Patriots lost to the Seahawks.
 Tom Flores won the Super Bowl as a backup quarterback with the Chiefs, but his coaching rings came with the Raiders.

 Mike Ditka won it as a tight end for the Cowboys in Super Bowl VI, but won it as a coach of the Bears in Super Bowl XX against the Patriots.
 Tony Dungy won it as a Steeler during his playing days, but he coached the Colts to Super Bowl glory over the Bears in the 2006 season.
 Lastly, Doug Pederson won the Super Bowl as a backup quarterback for the Green Bay Packers, and then coached the Eagles to earn the Lombardi.
 Both of Pederson’s rings came against the Patriots.